zhangming-19/ACL4ASD/README.md

 # SACL4ASD
- Subsample-aware angular-margin contrastive learning for robust anomalous sound detection
+Subsample-aware acoustic representation learning with angular margins for robust anomalous sound detection

 ## Citation
 If you use this code in your research, please cite our paper: